Clinics & Centers: Externship Clinics

 Placements that are located away from the Bay Area must receive special approval from the Director of Externship Programs.
 Please plan ahead and follow these steps:

 - Be a student in good academic standing.

-- Meet with the Dean or Director for Law Student Services to discuss how such a plan would fit in with your overall academic objectives.
+- Meet with the Dean or Director for Law Student Support to discuss how such a plan would fit in with your overall academic objectives.

 - Create a proposal listing the name and address of the place where you will be working, and describing in detail the work of the placement agency or office.
 Also include a detailed description of the work you would be doing as a supervised law student extern and explain your learning objectives.
 Make sure to provide contact information for your supervising attorney.
 Attach an unofficial transcript and a resume.

 - Submit your proposal to the Director of Externship Programs.
 The Director, in consultation with the appropriate Externship Clinic instructor, will determine whether or not to approve your proposed placement.